LabKey/labkey-ui-components/packages/base/README.md

 Base components, models, and utility functions for LabKey applications and pages

 ## Release Notes ##

+### version ???
+*Released*: ???
+* Modify getImportURL for AssayDefinitionModel to use the sample model's filters if present

 ### version 0.19.0
 *Released*: 26 September 2019
 * Add isFiltered method to QueryGridModel for better support of selection on filtered grids